 Many of us just picture a typical type of roofing when talking about the topic of types of metal roofs.
-Metal roofing is also known as “Cadillac of roofing.”
+The other name of Metal roofing is “Cadillac of roofing.”
 A metal roof doesn’t have a specific product only; instead, it has a variety of products.
-Metal roofs are majorly used for all houses.
+People majorly uses Metal roofs are in their houses.
 We usually don’t notice as much, but if we do, then one will find numerous homes or buildings donning some type of metal roof.
 How much are you aware of metal roofing?

 Fun fact: Did you know that metal roofing usually doesn’t require any maintenance after installation?
 And you can choose a roof for your house from a variety of styles.

 Thinking of metal roofs, all of us might picture a typical steel roof, but actually, there are types of metal roofs in the market made of different materials.
-To choose a specific type of material is very important, depending on your locality.
-Metal roofs are favored due to their longevity, quick installation, durability, fire resistance, maintenance, eco-friendliness, etc. It is light in weight and good at reflecting heat from the sun.
+Choose a specific type of material is very important, depending on your locality.
+Metal roofs are more preferable due to their longevity, quick installation, durability, fire resistance, maintenance, eco-friendliness, etc. It is light in weight and good at reflecting heat from the sun.
 Multiple metal roofing materials copy the appearance of other materials like tile roofing.

-Metal roofing is created from a range of materials like steel, aluminum, stainless steel, copper, and zinc alloys.
+The base material for Metal roofing is any of a range of materials like steel, aluminum, stainless steel, copper, and zinc alloys.
 All of these have their qualities, which affect their durability, price, appearance, and more.
-Most commonly available metal roofing materials are steel and aluminum, which are economical, durable, and hold paint finishes for long periods.
+The most commonly available metal roofing materials are steel and aluminum, which are economical, durable, and hold paint finishes for long periods.

-Here we are going to take a close look at most common metal roof types and guide you with what you should choose for your house:
+Here we are going to take a close look at the most common types of metal roofs types and guide you with what you should choose for your house:

 1. Aluminum Roofing

 Aluminum metal roofs are light in weight and are recommended for use in coastal climates because aluminum’s resistance to salt corrosion is more compared to other materials and types of roofs.
 It is a relatively soft metal that is more prone to denting and damage in comparison to steel.
-But, aluminum won’t rust like steel can if the finishing is compromised.
-The exterior layer of aluminum reacts with oxygen in the atmosphere, which creates a layer of aluminum oxide, sealing the inner layers of the metal from any future corrosion.
-For consistent decent appearance, it needs to be painted and coated, just like steel.
-Aluminum roofing is expensive in comparison to other materials that use aluminum as a coating.
-Its pricing may vary depending on the market.
-Its price range fluctuates between the price of steel and copper around $3.25 to $5.75 cost of sq ft.
-Because of its price, aluminum is usually used with thinner thickness than steel.
-Also, used aluminum roofs can be recycled entirely.
+But, aluminum won’t rust like steel can if the finishing is not proper.

 2. Steel Roofing